applicaster/pipes2-server-example/README.md

 In the repo you will find an `express.js` app that implements the `Zapp Pipes V2 Protocol`.
 For more information please go to https://docs.applicaster.com/integrations/pipes2-endpoint-implementation-guide

-The API covers a few common protocols for Broadcaster APIs - feel free to poke around.
+The API covers a few common feeds for Broadcaster APIs - feel free to poke around.

 All API calls are document using the Open API standard: